WheelerLab/Prostate-Cancer-Study/09_MICHIGANIMP_JA-LA.md

 https://imputationserver.sph.umich.edu/index.html#1

-6) Now we have to
+6) From the perl script, we made a "Run-plink.sh" file.
+Inside are plink commands to run to make separate chromosome files.
+7)